mghpcsim/rtd-nese/docs/source/using-nese.rst

 Use cases:

-- national HPC scratch persistence
+- National HPC scratch persistence
-- django globus science gateway
+- `Django globus science gateway <https://github.com/globus/django-globus-portal-framework>`_
-- place to send data that'll stay warm before going to NESE Tape
+- Place to send data that'll stay warm before going to NESE Tape

 For more information on using Globus, see the using Globus section below.